Back

 • skin rash

-• inflammation of the blood vessels (vasculitis), which can be seen as raised red or purple spots on the skin, but can also affect other parts of the body
+• inflammation of the blood vessels (vasculitis), which may appear as raised red or purple spots on the skin, but can also affect other parts of the body

-• swelling, sometimes of the face or mouth and throat or other parts of the body, which can cause difficulty breathing
+• swelling, sometimes of the face or mouth and throat or other parts of the body, which may cause difficulty breathing

 • collapse.

-See a doctor immediately if your child develops any of these symptoms.
+Contact a doctor immediately if your child experiences any of these symptoms.
 Stop taking Amoxiclav .

 Inflammation of the colon

-→ See your doctor as soon as possible for advice if your child develops these symptoms.
+→ Contact your doctor as soon as possible for advice if your child experiences these symptoms.

 Common (affects up to 1 in 10 patients):

-• thrush ( candida - fungal infection of the mouth, vagina or skin folds);
+• thrush ( candida - a fungal infection of the mouth, vagina or skin folds);

 • stomach upset (nausea), especially when taking high doses